TheOdinProject/top-meta/FAQ.md

 There is a whole [list of reasons](https://discord.com/channels/505093832157691914/690588860085960734/828714982253789215) for why we don't recommend using Windows.

-You can however use Windows Subsystem for Linux (WSL2), which lets you run a full-fledged Linux enviroment from within an existing Windows installation.
+You can however use Windows Subsystem for Linux (WSL2), which lets you run a full-fledged Linux environment from within an existing Windows installation.

 ### =========================